mfix22/mfix22.github.io/pages/observations.md

 {% list max=10 %}

-- A teenager is riding the bus home from school—Gen Z beyond the shadow of a doubt.
+- A teenager is riding the bus home from school.
 He gets a call:

   "No I can't, I have therapy."
   ...